Most Important Knife Cuts For Home Cooks

 Bias cut

-The bias cut is used with long, cylindrical foods, such as carrots, parsnips and celery.
-The bias cut exposes more surface area to heat than a straight cut, thereby reducing the cooking time.
-If you cut food on an extreme bias, you will have more surface area than interior of the food, and cooking time will be much reduced.
+The bias cut uses long, cylindrical foods like carrots, parsnips, and celery.
+It exposes more surface area to heat than a straight cut, reducing cooking time.
+If you cut food on an extreme bias, you will have more surface area than the interior of the food and cooking time will be much reduced.

 The Roll Cut

 The roll cut is a close cousin of the bias cut.
 Roll cuts are made the same way as bias cuts, but after each cut, roll the food 180 degrees before making the next cut.
-The roll cut provides the same benefits in regard to cooking time as the bias cut.
+The roll cut provides the same benefits regarding cooking time as the bias cut.

 Conclusion